tomanistor/tomanistor.com/content/blog/2018-03-31-my-favorite-web-development-podcasts.md

 * [Preparing a city for self-driving cars with Leslie Caceda](https://www.hanselminutes.com/590/preparing-a-city-for-self-driving-cars-with-leslie-caceda)

 ## Honorable Mentions
-On a less regular basis, I listen to the following podcasts when I stumble upon episodes with interesting topics.
+Although I can't listen to all podcasts all the time, I have a pretty extensive playlist.
+Here's everything else I'm subscribed to:

 * [A Reponsive Web Design Podcast](https://responsivewebdesign.com/podcast/)
 * [The Bike Shed](http://bikeshed.fm/)